-All campers need to be physically signed out by an adult, whether they are picked up within the regular camp hours, or are part of the Wrap Party (late pick-up).
+All campers need to be physically signed out by an adult, whether they are picked up within the regular camp hours, or are part of the afternoon Wrap Party (late pick-up).
 Students are not allowed to sign themselves out.
-This means that an adult needs to enter the theatre to pick up their student; they will not be sent outside to a waiting car.
+This means that an adult needs to enter the building to pick up their student; they will not be sent outside to a waiting car.

 Wrap Party ends at 5:00p.
 Our teachers need to get home to work on a mountain of camp work: writing scripts, creating choreography, video editing, prop construction, etc. Please be respectful of their time and hard work, and plan on picking up your camper by 5:00p at the latest.
 After 5:00p, a Late Fee of $15 per 15 minutes will apply.
 This Late Fee is due when you come to pick up your camper, and can be paid in cash or Venmo.